 After Validating the defect,

-- if Defect is valid then it gets assigned to Respective Developer to fix.
+- if the Defect is valid then it gets assigned to Respective Developer to fix.

-- If Defect is invalid and tester logged the defect by misunderstanding of feature behavior then, it should be mark as User Error and then Closed it
+- If the Defect is invalid and tester logged the defect by the misunderstanding of feature behavior then, it should be marked as User Error and then Closed it

-- If Defect logged in not a defect and it working as designed specification then defect should be mark as “As Designed” then should be mark as closed. many time you may get defect in specification so such defect should be passed to Product definition team and get the defect fix.
+- If Defect logged in not a defect and it working as designed specification then defect should be marked as “As Designed” then should be marked as closed. many time you may get the defect in the specification so such defect should be passed to Product definition team and get the defect fix.

-- If the Defect is not Reproducible then QA lead/ Manager should ask tester to write more specific steps to reproduce and still it is not reproducible then it should be marked as Not Reproducible and then it should be mark as closed.
+- If the Defect is not Reproducible then QA lead/ Manager should ask the tester to write more specific steps to reproduce and still it is not reproducible then it should be marked as Not Reproducible and then it should be marked as closed.

 If the Defect is not fixed then Tester Reopen the Defect and Loop continue.
-This Article does not contains all States of Defect Life Cycle as they not oftentimes used.
+This Article does not contain all States of Defect Life Cycle as they not oftentimes used.